The Grapes of Wrath: Plot

 In response to the exploitation, Casy becomes a labor organizer and tries to recruit for a labor union.
 The Joads find work as strikebreakers in a peach orchard.
 After picking for most of the day, they are only paid enough to buy food for that night's supper and some for the next day.
+One night, Tom meets Casy, who is confronted by two deputies who want to punish him for inciting a strike.
+When Tom witnesses Casy being struck and killed with a pickaxe, he kills one attacker and is injured by the other before fleeing.
 The next morning the peach plantation announces that the pay rate for the picked fruit has been reduced by half.
-Casy is involved in a strike that turns violent.
-When Tom witnesses Casy being struck and killed with a pickaxe, he kills the attacker and takes flight.
 The Joads quietly leave the orchard to work at a cotton farm while Tom hides in the nearby woods, still risking being arrested, and possibly lynched, for the homicide.

 After Ruthie taunts that her brother has killed two men, Tom, knowing he must leave to avoid capture, bids his mother farewell and vows to work for the oppressed.
 The family continues to pick cotton and pool their daily wages to buy food.
 Upon its birth, Rose of Sharon's baby is stillborn.
 Ma Joad remains steadfast and forces the family through the bereavement.
 With the winter rains, the Joads' dwelling is flooded and the car disabled, and they move to higher ground.

-In the final chapter of the book, the family takes shelter from the flood in an old barn.
+The family takes shelter from the flood in an old barn.
 Inside they find a young boy and his father, who is dying of starvation.
 Ma realizes there is only one way to save the man.
 She looks at Rose of Sharon and a silent understanding passes between them.
 Rose of Sharon, left alone with the man, goes to him and has him drink her breast milk.